Sanity Daily

 Did Society fail Arthur Fleck?
 Perfect Example How Society Sees People With Mental Illness

+In this movie, Arthur Fleck wanted what the majority of people want.
+Love, care, respect, inclusivity, good mental health care, and being treated fairly.
 What did he get in reality?
-Society bullies him, excludes him, makes fun of him, and brings him to the point where he crosses the line.
+Society bullied him, excluded him, made fun of him, and brought him to the point where he crossed the line.
 We all have demons inside and there is a very thin line, if that is triggered on a unilateral level, might do grave damage.

-How Did Society fail Arthur Fleck?
+How Did Society Fail Arthur Fleck?

 What amused me while watching the movie is that when a heinous crime is committed by an individual, we quickly sum it up as it being nothing more than the result of that individual being a psychopath or a mental retard.

-Maybe it is a societal coping mechanism; a safeguard or a way for us to separate ourselves from them, and into a different, normalized category, that whatever caused that individual to commit such a heinous crime was the result of a one-off, chemical imbalance of inhuman proportions.
+Maybe it is a societal coping mechanism; a safeguard or a way for us to separate ourselves from them, and into a different, normalised category, that whatever caused that individual to commit such a heinous crime was the result of a one-off, chemical imbalance of inhuman proportions.
 But it isn’t true.

 Did Arthur Fleck have mental problems?
 Yes.
 But having mental problems is a normal part of being human and therefore not synonymous with being innately crazy.
 How many of us suffer from anxiety or bipolar disorders, or depression or ADHD, etc.?
 How many of us get timely treatment or even approach for getting treated?